Tenant Rights in Illinois

 | Rent Control | No statewide — Chicago has additional tenant protections |

-Common Illegal Lease Clauses in Illinois
+Common High-Risk Lease Clauses Illinois Renters See

 What to Watch For in a Illinois Lease